top of page

 The philosophy of naturalism posits that only natural laws and forces operate in the universe, excluding superstition in all its forms.
 This viewpoint maintains that natural laws govern the universe’s structure and behaviour and are ultimately discoverable through science and empirical inquiry.

-Naturalism asserts that nature, consisting of physical substances and fundamental properties such as mass and energy, is all that exists.
-Even concepts like mathematical objects, information, consciousness, thoughts, and ideas are seen within naturalism as emergent from or dependent on physical processes.
 While these concepts may seem non-physical, they are understood as abstract representations or patterns that arise from the workings of the natural world, not as entities existing independently in a metaphysical realm.
 This philosophy rejects the paranormal, maintaining that everything is eventually explicable by natural laws and the methods of science.
-Richard Dawkins succinctly said, "The universe we observe has precisely the properties we should expect if there is, at bottom, no design, no purpose, no evil, no good, nothing but blind pitiless indifference."
+Richard Dawkins succinctly said, "The universe we observe has precisely the properties we should expect if there is, at bottom, no design, no purpose, no evil, no good, nothing but blind, pitiless indifference.”

 Metaphysical Naturalism?